csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 git config --global user.email "yourname@domain.name"
 ```

 If you enter the commands correctly, the shell will merely return a command prompt and no messages.
-To check your work, ask Git what your configuration is using the same command as above:
+To check your work, ask Git what your configuration is, using the same command as above with the `--list` flag:

 ```bash
 git config --list
 ```

-And the output will be something like:
+The output should be something like:

 ```bash